giellalt/lang-kal/kal.md

 ## Tag declaration

 ### Import tag declarations
-We import tag declaration from `../../src/cg3/tagdeclaration.cg3`
+We import tag declaration from `../../src/cg3/disambiguator.cg3`
-Todo: Make disambiguation.cg3 do the same

-Declare tags not declared in disambiguation.cg3
-(TODO: Perhaps they should have been declared there as well)

-- LIST QAR = QAR ;

 ### Tags used only here